biya-coin/biyaliquid-docs/.gitbook/defi/trading/margin-performing-liquidations.md

 # Performing Liquidations

-This guide details how traders on Biyachain can utilize the `MsgLiquidatePosition` function to liquidate underwater positions.
+This guide details how traders on Biya Chain can utilize the `MsgLiquidatePosition` function to liquidate underwater positions.

 **Before proceeding, ensure you understand the following:**

-* **Liquidation Mechanics:** Biyachain employs a dynamic liquidation mechanism where positions exceeding a specific collateralization ratio (i.e. below threshold) become eligible for liquidation by any market participant.
+* **Liquidation Mechanics:** Biya Chain employs a dynamic liquidation mechanism where positions exceeding a specific collateralization ratio (i.e. below threshold) become eligible for liquidation by any market participant.
 There are benefits for performing liquidations, which requires substantial upfront capital.
 * **MsgLiquidatePosition Function:** This function allows traders to initiate liquidations on eligible positions, offering them an opportunity to capture a liquidation fee.

 **Different Cases for Liquidations:**